Zum Hauptinhalt springen

 • Size, Position and Class of Objects: The model predicts the size, position and class for each detected object.

 • Position and Class of Objects: The model only predicts the position and class of detected objects.
-This setting is useful when you already know the size of the objects, e.g. because they are filmed on a conveyor belt and always have the same size.
+This setting is useful when you already know the size of the objects, e.g. the images show a conveyor belt and the objects always have the same size.

-• All Present Object-Classes: The model only predicts whether different objects are present in the image but provides no further information.
-This option might be used for quality control to detect the presence of different types of defects.
+• All Present Object-Classes (converts to classification): The model predicts which objects are present in the image but provides no further information on their size or location.
+For example, this option can be used for quality control to detect the presence of different types of defects.

-• Class with Largest Combined Object Area: The model predicts the object class that occupies the largest combined area within the image.
+• Class with Largest Combined Object Area (converts to classification): The model predicts the object class that occupies the largest combined area within the image.

-• Class with Most Objects: The model predicts the object class that appears in the image the most.
+• Class with Most Objects (converts to classification): The model predicts the object class that appears in the image the most.

 • At Least One Object?
-(Y/N): The model predicts whether at least one object is present in the image or not.
+(Y/N) (converts to classification): The model predicts whether at least one object is present in the image or not.

 • Allow Overlap: You can decide whether multiple objects that fall into the same grid cell are detected separately or merged together.